Trickett-Liam/data-engineer-test/README.md

 # Apache Beam Batch Job

 This repository contains a simple Apache Beam batch processing pipeline that reads transaction data from a CSV file, processes it, and writes the results to a Gzipped JSONL file.
+The solution is containerized with Docker to ensure a reproducible environment.

 ## Prerequisites

-Before setting up the project, ensure you have the following installed:

-- **Python 3.10** (via pyenv recommended)
-- **Apache Beam** (with the Direct Runner)
-- **Docker** (for containerized execution)
+- **Docker** (and Docker Compose) – for containerized execution
-- **pip** (for managing Python dependencies)
+- **Git** – to clone the repository
+- *(Optional)* **Python 3.10** – if you prefer to run the pipeline or tests locally using a virtual environment

 ## Setup